-- A description of your vehicle, including mileage, options, and service records — if you have receipts for any upgrades or maintenance, please have these available as well.
+- A description of your vehicle, including mileage, options and service records — if you have receipts for any upgrades or maintenance, have these available as well.

 - Any finance or leasing company contact information and your account number, if applicable.

-If you don’t have comprehensive coverage, you should see if your policy will cover you for rental car coverage, and make sure you are diligent with your local law enforcement so you can try to recover your car.
+If you don’t have comprehensive coverage, you should see if your policy will cover you for rental car coverage.

 Should I cancel my insurance policy when my car is stolen?

 No, keep your liability insurance for at least 30 days after the car is stolen.

 - The police may recover it and return it to you in the same condition it was in before and you won’t want to have to start a new policy just to drive it.

 - Most car insurance companies will extend your liability coverage to a rental car if you’ll be using one.